MAIMAI728/Alipractice_LocalNotification/README.md

 ★Notification With Action Button Notification
 [!]
-Not recommended to use a device with wigh API(25 or 26) for checking icon images(thumbs_up, thumb_down).
+Not recommended to use a device with high level API(25 or 26) for checking icon images(thumbs_up, thumb_down).
 It looks easy to see with 22 API.
 ```
 private void setDataForNotificationWithActionButton() {